 In addition, the Company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
-However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
-The Company has not designated any debt instrument as at FVTPL.
+However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (Referred to as 'accounting mismatch').
+The Company has not invested in any equity instruments.

-Debt instruments, derivatives and equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the statement of profit and loss.
+Debt instrument included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.